KyleKinsella/BlockChain-Project-From-Scratch/README.md

     .
 But then I thought I have my blockchain project on my portfolio that I started a few months back - I could go back to that project (that would be very fun!).
 So that night I thought if I wanted to revist my blockchain project and after a bit of thinking I said: "yes why not!".
 And now, I'm having lots of writing code, debugging issues and many more issues / problems that you always encounter when making a project (but, this is part of the learing phase!)
 </p>

-## What is the importance of this project ?
+## What is the importance of this project?

 ## What is this project?
 <p>This project is a small simulation of a blockchain system.
 The core idea of this project is to create a full-stack project that simiulates how a blockchain system operates.</p>